-Continued to improve

-the quality of Defence

-acquisition, leasing and

-disposals, including

-tropical climates.

-housing through construction,

-innovative construction trials

-to deliver housing suited to
+Continued to improve the quality of Defence housing through construction, acquisition, leasing and disposals, including innovative construction trials to deliver housing suited to tropical climates.

+To improve service delivery undertook joint studies with the Department of Defence into their process of housing allocation, management of vacant stock and removals.